wzyboy/tbeat/README.md

 - The `user` dict, which contains information about the tweet author, like `user.id` and `user.screen_name`.
 - The `retweeted` bool and `retweeted_status` dict.
 In the API version, the `retweeted_status` embeds the original tweet in the form of another `tweet` object.
 However, in the archive version, the `retweeted` bool is always `false`.

 If you happend to have an archive file that has a fuller data structure, consider ingesting it first before ingesting archive files downloaded later.
+If your Twitter Archive has a `tweets` directory that contains monthly `.js` files, it's probably an old one.